NISystemsEngineering/rfmx-pythonnet/README.md

 If you are using Visual Studio Code, a [settings file](https://github.com/NISystemsEngineering/rfmx-pythonnet/tree/master/.vscode) has already been provided.
 To use it, clone this repo then open the folder in VS Code.

 Note: The stubs require some additional modifications in order to expose all auto-complete options.
-Note that not all auto-complete options may be available, especially as new versions are released.
+Note that not all options will be available, especially as new versions are released.
+Always refer to the product documentation for a complete list of functionality.